nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 operation for symmetric block ciphers that is designed to provide both data authenticity and confidentiality, and is widely adopted for its performance.

+Alternatively, the library's :class:`eventsourcing.cryptography.AESCipher` class also implements the abstract base class :class:`~eventsourcing.persistence.Cipher` and is functionally equivalent, but uses the `Python cryptography library <https://cryptography.io>`_, and should work as a drop-in replacement for :class:`eventsourcing.cipher.AESCipher`.

-A :class:`~eventsourcing.cipher.Cipher` is constructed with an :class:`~eventsourcing.utils.Environment` object so that that encryption can be configured using environment variables.
+A :class:`~eventsourcing.persistence.Cipher` is constructed with an :class:`~eventsourcing.utils.Environment` object so that that encryption can be configured using environment variables.